 Anything involving bankruptcy can feel a bit overwhelming.
 There are many rules and regulations involved in bankruptcy as a whole, and then each type of bankruptcy has its own specific rules and regulations.
 One of the many elements involved in bankruptcy is bankruptcy protection.
-The bankruptcy lawyer team at Groce & DeArmon has the answers you need to understand the ins and outs of bankruptcy protection.
+The bankruptcy lawyer team at Groce & DeArmon, P.C. has the answers you need to understand the ins and outs of bankruptcy protection.

 What is Bankruptcy Protection?